 Imagine it’s 5:00 a.m. and your cell phone alarm is ringing.
 You’re supposed to be at the gym in 30 minutes for your morning conditioning session.

-You don't have a workout written down or a training partner to meet up with.
+You don't have a workout written down, an accountability or training partner to meet up with.
 You plan to just figure out what to do when you get there.
-Oh, and you’re also tired from being on your phone all night and don’t feel like going to the gym.
+Oh, and you’re also tired from being on your phone in bed all night mindlessly flipping through social media, checking scores etc. and you don’t feel like going to the gym.

 YOU have a decision to make.